Cheeses12/ObsidianRepo/Israel and Palestine/Israel and Palestine.md

 			- Mostly Muslim and Christian, but some Jews
 		- During this time, many people stopped seeing themselves as Arabs more generally, but instead, they saw themselves as Palestinians
 	- At the same time, many Jews in Europe began to see themselves a *[[Zionists]]*
+		- Many people began to view a Jewish state as their only way to safety
+		- Once a place was chosen, tens of thousands of Jews moved there
+		- World War 1 ended
+			- Ottoman Empire collapsed, and the French and British governments carved up the middle east
+				- British took Palestine
+					- At first, the brits allowed Jewish immigration, but tensions grew between them and the Arabs
 #notes
 #geopolitics
 #Israel